270aldo/ngx.agents/memory-bank/activeContext.md

 - Created adapter for seamless transition
 - Enhanced context awareness in intent recognition

+### Adapter Refactoring Progress
+- Created `BaseAgentAdapter` class in `infrastructure/adapters/base_agent_adapter.py`
+- Implemented common methods for classification, error handling, and telemetry
+- Migrated `ClientSuccessLiaisonAdapter` to use the base class
+- Verified that `BiohackingInnovatorAdapter` and `PrecisionNutritionArchitectAdapter` already use the base class
+- Created script `verify_adapter_inheritance.py` to identify adapters that need migration
+- Implemented unit tests for `BaseAgentAdapter` in `tests/test_adapters/test_base_agent_adapter.py`
+- Created comprehensive documentation including class diagrams
+- Completed implementation of all remaining adapters:
+  - `BiometricsInsightEngineAdapter`: Adapter for the agent of biometric data analysis
+  - `GeminiTrainingAssistantAdapter`: Adapter for the Gemini training assistant
+  - `MotivationBehaviorCoachAdapter`: Adapter for the motivation and behavior coach
+  - `ProgressTrackerAdapter`: Adapter for the progress tracking agent
+  - `SystemsIntegrationOpsAdapter`: Adapter for the systems integration operations agent
+- Implemented comprehensive unit tests for all new adapters
+- Updated documentation in `docs/refactorizacion_y_optimizacion.md` to reflect the completed adapter implementations

 ## Next Steps

 ### 1. Complete A2A Server Migration (Priority: High)